 Why Retail Analytics are Critical for Physical Stores

-It is much harder to reach this retail analytics nirvana in a brick-and-mortar store.
-At best, most stores are able to track consumer sales behavior through loyalty programs, which can link purchases to specific individuals.
+But it is much harder to reach this retail analytics nirvana in a brick-and-mortar store.
+At best, most stores can track consumer sales behavior through loyalty programs, which can link purchases to specific individuals.
 Otherwise, the stores can track item sales to see which products are the most popular.
 However, this does not track an individual shopper’s physical path to purchase, including what else he or she looked at before arriving at the register.
 As a result, brick-and-mortar retailers are limited in the number of ways they can offer a customized, convenient shopping experience to every customer without retail analytics technology.

 Subscribe to the Jabil Blog

 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.

 There are multiple technology innovations available to help retailers learn more about their in-store shoppers, but so far only the biggest corporations have the financial means to test and implement the latest options.
 In an industry where profit margins can be razor-thin, there is no place for big missteps.

 Only 16% of surveyed senior-level retail executives reported that their stores have up-to-date shopper-tracking capabilities, according to the 28th Annual Retail Technology Study: Wake Up Call for Digital Transformation by Retail Info Systems and Gartner.
 Another 33% plan to upgrade their shopper-tracking capabilities within the next two years, and 42% have no plans to update their technology.
 Similarly, only 10% have up-to-date location-based sensing for marketing or communication in place, 49% plan to upgrade their technology within the next two years and 40% have no current plans to invest in such technology.